oddbird/susy/docs/toolkit.rst

   :$selector: (nth-) ``child``:abbr:`* (default)` | ``of-type``

-Gallery is a shortcut for creating gallery-style layouts, where a large number of elements are layed out on a consistent grid.
+Gallery is a shortcut for creating gallery-style layouts, where a large number of elements are laid out on a consistent grid.
 We take the standard :ref:`span shorthand <shorthand-span>` and apply it to all the elements, using ``nth-child`` or ``nth-of-type`` selectors